paralllax/hacker-blog/_posts/2020-01-29-LVM-Lab-Setup-With-VirtualBox.md

 ### [](#header-snapshot)Take a Snapshot<a name="snapshot"></a>

 Let's get right into it.
 For the lab, in order to attach and detach disks, the VM needs to be powered off.
 Please be certain your VM is powered off now.
 First you will need to run powershell as an administrator.
 Hit the windows key, type in powershell, right click it, and run it as administrator as per below.
+Note that the path to the binary for VBoxManage will vary depending on the directory you installed Virtual Box.
+Using tab to autocomplete is very handy, and will work in powershell.

 You can skip this part if needed, but in case you are worried about messing up and want to revert in that event, we'll go ahead and take a snapshot of our VM.
 Note that if the machine is powered on, you will include the `--live` flag at the end of the command, otherwise, leave it out.
-With the two command below, you can see demonstration of this.
+With the two commands below, you can see demonstration of this.
 The second command lists our snapshots.
 I have 2 in my list, the second in the list, is the one just created.
+Alternatively, you can create a clone as well, if you plan on expanding disks, it may be easier to work with a clone, as snapshots can get messy from the cli perspective when trying to unattach and delete disks.

 ```
 PS C:\> & 'K:\Program Files (x86)\Virtualbox\VBoxManage' snapshot tutorial take original_predisk_01 --description="The original state of our machine before we begin the lab" --live